jackmschroeder/Election-Analytics/Posts/week5.md

 ### 2020 Predictions - Pennsylvania

-I decided to choose the state we focused on in section (Pennsylavnia) as a test for this week's models.
+I decided to choose the state we focused on in section (Pennsylvania) as a test for this week's models.
 Pennsylvania looks to be a swing state this cycle after going for Trump in 2016.
 I was interested to see what my models predicted for this year.

 I ran into a few problems gathering reliable 2020 data, the foremost being that the advertising data did not give costs per candidate.
 To approximate these, I took the share of total ads from each candidate and multiplied it to the total cost of ads in that state.
 I think this should be a good measure (I don't see either candidate consistently spending less than the other in a certain state), but it could be improved with better data.